Arial shot of people walking

 At Viatris, we work to advance responsible water stewardship in our operations and support communities’ access to clean water and sanitation.
 We work to understand and manage water impacts and wastewater through risk assessments, monitoring and periodic audits of all Viatris operations sites to ensure they comply with local regulatory and company water standards.

-We are signatory of the UN Global Compact (UNGC) and the UNGC CEO Water Mandate — a platform for business leaders to address global water challenges in collaboration with the UN, governments, civil society organizations and other stakeholders.
+We are a signatory of the UN Global Compact (UNGC) and the UNGC CEO Water Mandate — a platform for business leaders to address global water challenges in collaboration with the UN, governments, civil society organizations and other stakeholders.

 Our teams work to identify opportunities to improve water management within our highly regulated industry.
 The production requirements of our operations, coupled with local regulations and infrastructure, guide the type of water and wastewater management techniques applied.
-From the water risk assessments, sites will develop water conservation plans that address opportunities and risks, with vertical leaders owning the goals.
-All operations sites are periodically audited to ensure compliance with local regulatory and internal standards.

-More information is presented in Viatris’ 2024 Sustainability Report.
+More information is presented in Viatris’ 2025 Sustainability Report.

 How does Viatris work to limit pharmaceuticals in the environment?

-- Risk and Impact Evaluation
+• Risk and Impact Evaluation

-- Risk Reduction and Control
+• Risk Reduction and Control Measures

-- Engagement and Policy
+• Multi‑stakeholder Engagement and Policy Dialogue

 Manufacturing Effluent Risk Assessments

-As part of Viatris Global EHS Management System, we have a program and technical requirement dedicated to reducing pharmaceuticals in the environment from manufacturing.
+As part of Viatris’ Global EHS Management System, we have a program and technical requirement dedicated to reducing pharmaceuticals in the environment from manufacturing.
 We conduct qualitative manufacturing effluent risk assessments to determine the appropriate level of control measures needed for manufacturing to protect the environment from releases of pharmaceutical ingredients.

 We are expanding our quantitative manufacturing effluent risk assessments to other product classifications beyond previously completed antibiotic assessments.
 Viatris has a prioritization scheme to help drive the progression of these assessments from a high- to low-risk basis.

-Learn more about our commitments, work and progress in Viatris 2024 Sustainability Report.
+Learn more about our commitments, work and progress in Viatris 2025 Sustainability Report.

 How does Viatris work to reduce its environmental impact?